 - Expenses normally covered by the school that trained the guide dog.

-- Expenses already reimbursed by another organization or service club.
+- Expenses already reimbursed by another organization

 Who makes treatment decisions?